 The design solution emerging for the seismic upgrades to the Great Hall is to utilize base isolators under the suspended main floor slab to absorb the impact of seismic activity, separating the building from the ground and from the adjoining museum structures.

 In preparation for the seismic upgrades to the Great Hall, all of the massive wooden carvings that reside in the Great Hall will be lowered and relocated elsewhere in the museum ahead of the construction.
-MOA has liaised with Indigenous communities and families whose cultural objects are being moved from the Great Hall.
-They have provided input into protocols around moving and re-installing these works into the Great Hall post-construction.
+MOA is liaising with Indigenous communities and families whose cultural objects are being moved from the Great Hall.
+They will continue to provide input into protocols around moving and re-installing these works into the Great Hall post-construction.
 The safety and protection of these irreplaceable Indigenous objects is of the highest priority to MOA’s team, who will ensure they are well cared for before and during construction.
 Many of the poles were already lowered last fall and placed in the O’Brian Gallery adjacent to the Great Hall, where visitors have the rare opportunity to see the poles as they rest during the construction.

 Once construction begins, the Great Hall will be closed while the rest of the Museum will remain open to the public.
 Visitors will still be able to enjoy the other exhibition spaces, including the Koerner European Ceramics Gallery, the Multiversity Galleries with more than 9,000 objects from around the world, the Elspeth McConnell Gallery of Northwest Coast Masterworks and the Audain Gallery that houses popular feature exhibitions.
 Much of the popular outdoor exhibits, including the Haida Houses and outdoor poles, will also remain accessible to the public.